-Office of Administrative Law Judges (OALJ), Part III
+2. Formal hearings at the Office of Administrative Law Judges (OALJ)

-The Board was established by section 921 (33 U.S.C.
-921) of the Act as amended in 1972 (effective date 11/26/72).
+The Benefits Review Board (BRB, or Board) was established by section 921 (33 U.S.C.
+921) of the Longshore Act as amended in 1972 (effective date 11/26/72).
 Members are appointed by the Secretary of Labor and serve indeterminate terms at the Secretary’s discretion.
 There are five permanent members, with three members constituting a quorum.

-First, let’s understand the Board’s “scope of review”.
-This defines the manner in which the Board reviews an ALJ’s Order or other actions taken by the ALJ.
+First, let’s understand the BRB’s “scope of review”.
+This defines the manner in which the BRB reviews an ALJ’s compensation order or other actions taken by the ALJ.
 It varies according to the nature of what is being reviewed, and it is important in determining the outcome of an appeal.